grybkom/Generative_Deep_Learning_Monet_Paintings/README.md

 # GAN for Image Style Transfer of Paintings by Claude Monet
-Build and train generative adversarial networks using the paintings of Claude Monet.
+This project builds and trains a generative adversarial network (GAN) to transform real-world photos into images that resemble the painting style of Claude Monet.

+---

 **Background:**